 |Artist||The Daniel Caine Orchestra|

-Dynasty (ABC, 1981) was created by the husband and wife team Richard & Esther Shapiro, to challenge the dominance of rival US soap ‘Dallas’ (CBS, 1978) after it had become America’s top rated show in the winter of 1980.
+‘Dynasty’ (ABC, 1981) was created by the husband and wife team Richard & Esther Shapiro, to challenge the dominance of rival US soap ‘Dallas’ (CBS, 1978) – which had become America’s top-rated show in the winter of 1980.

-In commissioning Bill Conti to write the theme for ‘Dynasty’, it seems likely that the show’s producers had anticipated a rousing composition that could match Jerrold Immel’s hugely popular ‘Dallas’ theme.
+In commissioning Bill Conti to write the theme for ‘Dynasty’, it is possible that the show’s creators anticipated a rousing composition to match Jerrold Immel’s hugely popular ‘Dallas’ theme.
 After all, Conti had scored the boxing biopic ‘Rocky’ (United Artists, 1976) five years earlier – which would inform so many aspects of the orchestral funk employed in Immel’s ‘Dallas’ theme two years later.

-But while the ‘Dallas’ theme undoubtedly beats its rival in terms of recognition, popularity and longevity, Bill Conti’s composition for ‘Dynasty’ continues to be a wonderful example of American television theme music at its finest.
+But while the ‘Dallas’ theme easily beats its rival for worldwide popularity, recognition and longevity, Bill Conti’s composition remains a wonderfully modest example of American television theme music at its finest.